 The development of the hormone is enhanced during HIIT workouts, which contributes to increased hair and nail growth.
 Not only can HIIT help you stay in shape, but it may also help you look younger.

-- HIIT Training and Stress
+- HIIT Training and Anxiety

 It can also be worked into a packed schedule, and it is short (a major bonus for those who aren’t fond of aerobic exercise).